voodoofugu/morphing-scroll/README.md

         <ul>
           <li>If <code>direction="x"</code>, the progress bar appears on the left by default and moves to the right when set to <mark>true</mark>.</li>
           <li>If <code>direction="y"</code>, the progress bar appears at the bottom by default and moves to the top when set to <mark>true</mark>.</li>
-          <li>If <code>direction="hybrid"</code>, both horizontal and vertical progress bars are used with the same logic as above.<br />
-          In this case, you can also pass an array of booleans to control each bar individually.</li>
+          <li>If <code>direction="hybrid"</code>, both horizontal and vertical progress bars are used with the same logic as above.
+And in this case, you can also pass an array of booleans to control each bar individually.</li>
         </ul></em><br />
         <br />
         <b>Example:</b>